Editor’s Note: Changes made on December 14, 2017

 For early-stage, West Coast-based, women-owned businesses, the Women’s Venture Capital Fund invests in diverse teams creating focused on digital media and sustainable products and services spaces.
 Businesses must be efficient, scalable, and experienced, and they must offer unique proprietary value.

-Focused on Midwestern women and ethnic minorities, Phenomenelle Angels invest in businesses operating in the fields of Information Technology, Bio-Technology/Life Sciences, Clean Technology, Consumer Goods/Services, and Communications.
-To be eligible, your business must have a woman or ethnic minority in a C-Level position, the potential to grow big, proprietary technology, be just one year until breaking even or making a profit, and have prior backing from other reputable investors.
+Focused on Midwestern women- and minority-owned businesses, Phenomenelle Angels invests in businesses operating in the fields of Information Technology, Bio-Technology/Life Sciences, Clean Technology, Consumer Goods/Services, and Communications.
+To be eligible, your business must have a woman or minority in a C-Level position, the potential to grow big, proprietary technology, be just one year until breaking even or making a profit, and have prior backing from other reputable investors.

 Springboard Enterprises isn’t a venture firm, it’s where venture firms go to seek out women-led businesses.
 In addition to funding, female entrepreneurs will also find education, resources, and coaching, along with the possibility of a business showcase.
 An impressive 81% of Springboard companies still exist in some form.